urbit/docs/docs/hoon/twig.md

 producing a function whose product is always `[7.303.014 7.496.034]`.

-This mold of course is a noun (a gate).
+This mold, of course, is a noun (a gate).
 The value of that noun is not `[7.303.014 7.496.034]`, or anything remotely like it.
 The noun is a pile of code.
 It is probably a big pile of code, because most cores include a lot of formulas, contexts, etc,